Craft Beverage Modernization and Tax Reform Act

 In February 2019, Senators Ron Wyden (D-OR) and Roy Blunt (R-MO), and Representatives Ron Kind (D-WI) and Mike Kelly (R-PA) re-introduced the CBMTRA (S. 362/H.R.
 1175) with the goal of making the lower FET permanent.

 Short survey: How Do Lower Federal Excise Taxes Impact Your Brewery?

-- Under the bill, the federal excise tax would be reduced to $3.50/barrel on the first 60,000 barrels for domestic brewers producing less than 2 million barrels annually, and reduced to $16/barrel on the first 6 million barrels for all other brewers and all beer importers.
-The bill would maintain the current $18/barrel rate for barrelage over 6 million.
+For breweries, the FET was reduced to $3.50/barrel (from $7/barrel) on the first 60,000 barrels for domestic brewers producing less than two million barrels annually, and reduced to $16/barrel (from $18/barrel) on the first six million barrels for all other brewers and all beer importers.
+The provisions maintain the current $18/barrel rate for barrelage over six million.

 Additionally, CBMTRA allows the transfer of beer between bonded facilities.
 Previous law allowed beer to be transferred between commonly owned breweries without payment of tax.
 Under the new provisions, all breweries may transfer beers between bonded facilities without tax liability, something that benefits small unaffiliated brewers and gives them the flexibility to collaborate on new beers without facing a tax liability.

 Who is allowed to transfer?

 - Independently owned breweries where the transferor has divested itself of all interest in the beer so transferred, and the transferee has accepted responsibility for payment of the tax.